Financial advisor cost

 Scope

-Ask whether investments, tax planning, tax filing support, retirement, and estate guidance are included.
+Ask whether investments, tax planning, tax-return preparation and filing through an independent tax partner, retirement, and estate guidance are included.

 Incentives